 The trace of a self-correspondence $X\leftarrow Z\to X$ is then calculated by the composition

 Finally, the case of the graph $Z=\Gamma_f$ of a self-map gives the fixed point locus by definition. \end{proof}

 \begin{remark}[Cyclic version] The identification $\dim(X)\simeq \cL X$ above is naturally $S^1$-equivariant for the standard loop rotation on $\cL X$ and the cyclic symmetry of $\dim(X)$ provided by the cobordism hypothesis.
 To see this it is useful to consider $X$ as an $E_\infty$-algebra object in $Stacks_k^{op}$ via the diagonal map (or as an $E_n$-object for any $n$).
 In other words, for $n=1$ we identify stacks and correspondences with objects and morphisms in the Morita category $Alg(Stacks_k^{op})$.
 It follows from the properties of topological chiral homology \cite[Theorem 5.3.3.8]{HA} that for a (constant) commutative algebra $A$ its topological chiral homology over a manifold is given by the tensoring of commutative algebras over simplicial sets $\int_M A= M\ot A$.
 In particular (passing back from the opposite category to stacks) we have $\int_{S^1} X = X^{S^1}=\cL X$.
-We also know from \cite[Example 5.3.3.14]{HA} or \cite[Example 4.2.2]{TFT} that the $S^1$-action on the dimension of an associative algebra $A$ is given by the standard cyclic structure on its Hochschild simplicial object, or equivalently the rotation $S^1$-action on the topological chiral homology $\int_{S^1} A$.
+Moreover this identification holds not just for a fixed circle but over the moduli space of circles $BDiff(S^1)\sim BS^1$, i.e. equivariantly for rotation.
+We also know from \cite[Example 5.3.3.14]{HA} or \cite[Example 4.2.2]{TFT} that the $S^1$-action on the dimension of an associative algebra $A$ (given classically by the cyclic structure on the Hochschild chain complex) is given by the rotation $S^1$-action on the topological chiral homology $\int_{S^1} A$, i.e., the family of topological chiral homologies over the moduli space of circles.
 In our case this recovers the rotation action on the loop space. \end{remark}